Typewritergoblin/icara-spellbook/README.md

 2. Submit a pull request for the spell(s) when you're finished, and that's it!
 Thank you so much. :)

 ## Build Instructions
-I've edited _config.yml for my own build purposes, but if you've got [Jekyll](https://jekyllrb.com) set up locally, the following should create the build from your friendly command line terminal:
-`jekyll serve -Vw --no-watch --baseurl ""`
+I've edited _config.yml for my own build purposes, and I'm not using Jekyll locally at all, instead building and publishing via a github action to Github pages.
+Review the documentation for basic instructions. (https://jekyllrb.com/docs/continuous-integration/github-actions/)